martendo/cookie-shooter-gb/README.md

 Run `make` in the root directory of the repository to produce `bin/cookie-shooter.gb`, along with its map and symbol files.

 ## Attribution
+### GBSoundSystem
-This game uses [GBSoundSystem](https://github.com/BlitterObjectBob/GBSoundSystem) to play its music and sound effects.
+This game uses a slightly modified version of [GBSoundSystem](https://github.com/BlitterObjectBob/GBSoundSystem) to play its music and sound effects.

-It is licensed under the MIT License, which can be found in [LICENSE](LICENSE).
+GBSoundSystem and the modifications made to it as part of this project are licensed under the MIT License, which can be found in [LICENSE](LICENSE).

 # The Game